VLSI-Projects/Picorv32a-Project/README.md

 alt="alt text" width = 553 height = 358  >
 <p/>
 The OpenLANE ASIC Flow shown in the image consists of several steps in the digital design flow for ASIC implementation using the OpenROAD tool and the SKY130 PDK:

-*  1. Design RTL Input

-          • The process starts with an RTL design (typically in Verilog or VHDL).

-*  2. Synthesis

-          • Uses Yosys + abc for RTL synthesis to generate a gate-level netlist.
-          • STA (Static Timing Analysis) is performed using OpenSTA to check timing constraints.
-          • DFT (Design for Testability) is incorporated for fault detection.
-          • Floorplanning & Placement (Using OpenROAD)

-3. Floorplanning: Defines block placement and chip area.

-          • Placement: Arranges standard cells optimally.
-          • Clock Tree Synthesis (CTS): Ensures balanced clock distribution.
-          • Optimization: Improves power, timing, and area.
-          • Global Routing: Creates an initial interconnect plan.

-4.Antenna Diode Insertion
-          • A Fake Antenna Diode Insertion Script is run to protect transistors during fabrication.

-5. Logic Equivalence Check (LEC)
-          • Ensures synthesized netlist matches RTL logic using Yosys.

-6. Detailed Routing (TritonRoute)

-          • Defines exact routing paths for interconnections.
-          • A Fake Antenna Diode Swapping Script is used after routing.

-7. RC Extraction & Timing Analysis
-         • RC Extraction: Extracts resistance and capacitance for accurate delay estimation.
-         • STA (Static Timing Analysis) is repeated using OpenSTA.

-8. Physical Verification
-         • Magic & Netgen are used for Design Rule Check (DRC) and Layout vs. Schematic (LVS) verification.

-9.GDSII Generation
-         • The final gds2 Streaming step (using Magic) generates the GDSII file for fabrication.
+Below is the OpenLANE ASIC flow formatted similarly to your reference:

+---

+## Simplified RTL to GDS Flow for OpenLANE ##

+* **RTL Design Input:**
+  - Begin with your design written in an HDL (e.g., Verilog or VHDL).
+This description represents your circuit’s intended behavior.

+* **Synthesis:**
+  - Convert the RTL code into a gate-level netlist using tools like **Yosys + abc**.
+  - This netlist represents the circuit using standard logic gates and serves as the basis for physical implementation.
+  - **Static Timing Analysis (STA)** using **OpenSTA** is performed to ensure timing constraints are met.

+* **Floorplanning and Placement:**
+  - **Floorplanning:**
+    - Define the chip's die area and plan the overall layout by allocating regions for different functional blocks, I/O pads, and power domains.
+  - **Placement:**
+    - Position the synthesized standard cells on the chip.
+    - This step is often divided into two phases:
+      * **Global Placement:** Provides an initial rough placement of cells to optimize overall area and connectivity.
+      * **Detailed Placement:** Refines the placement to comply with physical design rules and improve timing.
+  - **Clock Tree Synthesis (CTS):**
+    - Construct a clock distribution network that minimizes clock skew across sequential elements by inserting buffers and carefully routing the clock signals.

+* **Routing:**
+  - **Global Routing:**
+    - Establish approximate wiring paths between cells based on the placement, ensuring connectivity.
+  - **Detailed Routing:**
+    - Generate exact routing paths for each connection according to the available metal layers and design rules.
+  - **Antenna Diode Insertion and Swapping:**
+    - Run scripts (often “fake” ones during flow verification) to insert and adjust diode connections to protect transistors during fabrication.

+* **Verification and Sign-off Checks:**
+  - **Logic Equivalence Check (LEC):**
+    - Ensure that the synthesized gate-level netlist is functionally equivalent to the original RTL design.
+  - **RC Extraction & Timing Analysis:**
+    - Extract parasitic resistances and capacitances to refine timing analysis using **OpenSTA**.
+  - **Design Rule Checking (DRC) and Layout vs. Schematic (LVS):**
+    - Verify that the layout complies with the PDK’s design rules using tools like **Magic & Netgen**.
+    - Confirm that the final physical layout matches the gate-level netlist.

+* **GDSII Generation:**
+  - Finalize the design by generating the GDSII file, which is the standard format for chip fabrication.

+---

+This structured flow encapsulates the OpenLANE process from RTL input to the final GDSII output, ensuring a fully verified ASIC design ready for manufacturing.